Friday, January 12, 2018

 Most of the weighting for Performance category is attributed to the shorter-term measures, so stocks with strong recent returns earn the highest scores.
 Performance scores should be watched closely, but they do not receive a huge weighting in Quadrix.
 In general, the shorter the time horizon, the more Performance scores should be emphasized.
 If Performance scores are weak even though company fundamentals appear strong, you should evaluate whether the company faces near-term problems.

 Volume Metrics.
 Quadrix Volume Metrics scores, which have never been used in the calculation of Overall scores, consider a stock’s recent trading volume relative to its historical trading volume.
-Also considered are short interest, brokerage ratings, and insider trading.
-Stocks with high short interest and low brokerage ratings are rewarded with higher scores, as are those with a lot of insider buying.
+Also considered are short interest and brokerage ratings.

 We believe Quadrix is an excellent tool for uncovering buy candidates.
 Dow Theory Forecasts does not use Quadrix exclusively, since there is much that cannot be captured by a numerical system.
 Still, Quadrix is designed to help ensure that we are fishing in the right waters.
 Dow Theory Forecasts rarely initiates coverage on a stock with a Quadrix Overall score below 80.